 If you find that you’re spending more than you make, you should be tracking every cent and evaluating areas to free up savings.

-If you’re comfortably moving forward, you can be a little more lax, but you still need to be very clear on our savings and debt reduction.
+If you’re comfortably moving forward, you can be a little laxer, but you still need to be clear on our savings and debt reduction.
 These are your priorities, and it’s necessary to stick to them if you want to maintain your financial wellbeing.

 “The hardest part about budgeting is sticking to the outlined plan,” says Zachary A. Bachner, a certified financial planner with Summit Financial Consulting.
 “Following a strict plan requires strong dedication and commitment to the goal.
 This may require daily, weekly, or monthly monitoring to ensure you are not overspending in any specific category.”